AlasdairP/Solar-System/README.md

 To run the simulation, these are the arguments needed in the command line, in order.
 -
-Argument 1 - Main file
+Argument 1 - Main file \n
 Argument 2 - Input file for the initial conditions of each planet and celestial body (position, velocity & mass) Argument 3 - Input file for the conditions of the simulation (time-step and duration) Argument 4 - Output file name for the trajectories of each body (user defined)